TylerM2230/endless-wandering/README.md

 * `depthWrite: false` and `depthTest: true` are set on the material to ensure stars are occluded by terrain but don't interfere with its rendering.
 * The starfield's position is updated in `handlePlayerMovement` to match the camera's position, creating the illusion of an infinitely distant, static starscape.

-## Running the Project

-1. Ensure you have a modern web browser with WebGL support.
-2. Save the HTML file (containing all HTML, CSS, and JavaScript) to your local system.
-3. Open the HTML file directly in your web browser.
-    * Due to browser security restrictions regarding `file:///` URLs and ES6 modules, you might need to serve the file through a local web server.
-Simple servers can be started with Python (`python -m http.server`) or Node.js (`npx http-server`).

 ## Controls

 * **W, A, S, D**: Move forward, left, backward, and right respectively.